otrv4/otrv4-prekey-server/otrv4-prekey-server.md

       type='result'>
     <query xmlns='http://jabber.org/protocol/disco#items'>
       <item jid='prekey.xmpp.org'
-            name='OTRv4 prekey server'/>
+            name='OTRv4 Prekey Server'/>
     </query>
   </iq>
 ```

 ### Discovering the features supported by a prekey service

-An entity may wish to discover if a service implements the prekey server
+An entity may wish to discover if a service implements the OTRv4 Prekey Server
-protocol; in order to do so, it sends a service discovery information
+protocol.
+In order to do so, it sends a service discovery information
 ("disco#info") query to the prekey service's JID.

 ```